 Fertilization can help you prevent the problem while poisoning is a measure for the times when you realize that the grub eggs have already been laid down.

-There are certain garden chemicals that contain potent – but to humans not really dangerous – chemicals, like imidacloprid or halofenozide.
+There are certain garden chemicals and grub control products that contain potent – but to humans not really dangerous – chemicals and ingredients, like imidacloprid, trichlorfon, or halofenozide.

-Penn State University also suggest using neem oil – “Another alternative is neem oil, a botanical pesticide.
+Penn State University also suggests using organic neem oil pesticide – “Another alternative is neem oil, a botanical pesticide.
 Extracted from the tropical neem tree, neem oil contains insecticidal properties and can act as a repellent, deterring feeding, insect growth and egg laying.
-Mix the neem oil with water as directed on the label and spray the diluted solution generously on affected areas.”
+Mix the neem oil with water as directed on the label and spray the diluted solution generously on affected areas.“

 6. Wasp attack

 Despite their reputation, parasitic wasps can actually be beneficial insects for more than one reasons.
-Certain types (ground hornets, which really are wasps) hunt grubs and will in fact seek them out to take care of the problem for you.
+Certain types (ground wasps or hornets, which really are wasps) hunt grubs and will, in fact, seek them out to take care of the problem for you.

 Okay, they’ll be more driven by their predatory instincts than your wishes and hopes, but it’s the end result what counts, right?